AquIce/dim/README.md

 Loops while `<condition>` is `true` (or until `break` statement is met).
 If `<condition>` is instantly `false`, then the statement's value is `<value>`.
+As with the basic loop, you can add a name to the scope.

 > For Loop